tireddy2/draft-fossati-seat-early-attestation/draft-fossati-seat-early-attestation.md

 Initial version of draft-fossati-seat-early-attestation.

-This version represents a major architectural change from draft-fossati-tls-attestation.
+This version represents a major architectural change from {{-old-draft}}.
 The key changes include:

 - Removed certificate extension mechanism for conveying attestation Evidence